 Hot Tomato Picks 2021

-Our Tenth Annual Great Tomato Plant Sale opens for online orders on April 7th, 2021!
+Our Tenth Annual Great Tomato Plant Sale opens for online orders on April 6th, at 8:00 AM SHARP!
 We are now potting up over 20,000 seedling plants, and propagating a total of 76 tomato varieties, including unusual heirlooms as well as a wide selection of very special hybrids with the disease-resistance some gardeners value, but also that great, old-fashioned taste we all treasure in the heirloom tomatoes.
 These aren’t your store-bought, red rubber balls which are tomatoes in name only!
 As with our heirlooms, many of these hybrid tomatoes are difficult to buy locally.
 We are also offering many varieties of eggplants, peppers, squash, cucumbers and herbs.

 This year, we’ve asked once again some of the best tomato growers among our UC Master Gardeners a challenging question: "Tell us what your favorite tomato is."
 Since some of these UC Master Gardener volunteers grow 15, 20 or even 30 different tomato varieties in their gardens, you can imagine how this question bedeviled them.
 We’re calling the tomato varieties they’ve selected, “Hot Tomato Picks.”
 You may want to add a few of these vetted tomato varieties to your shopping list.